 Final Thoughts on Connecting Commerce, Marketing, and Service

 Items in a growing number of homes today are getting more and more connected.
 They can “talk” to one another.
 And that’s placing tons of convenience in people’s hands.
 Businesses, too, should tap into the endless capabilities inherent in connected and integrated systems.
 After connecting commerce, marketing, and service efficiently, customer satisfaction and revenues increase considerably.
 Fortunately, there are many highly effective cloud solutions you can leverage.

 Veloxy is paving the way by providing merchants with tools that unify consumer experience across all sectors.
 This includes commerce, marketing, and service.
 One of the best tools for improving prompt communication and by extension customer experience is Veloxy Engage.
 Not only does it save you time with ready templates, it also adds an array of added benefits.
 These include mail-merge, email tracking, and engagement analytics, But most importantly, users get CAN-SPAM compliant bulk email.

 And as the customer becomes more empowered, companies with poor customer experiences may find themselves low on sales and high on marketing costs.
-To make the process smoother, make use of CRM tools like Veloxy Mobile and Veloxy Engage.
+To make the process smoother, make use of sales enablement software and CRM tools like Veloxy Mobile and Veloxy Engage.
 These will help companies make the most out of Salesforce by keeping track of customer activities, needs, behavior patterns, expectations and forecasts that will help improve the overall experience of your services.